Tim O'Reilly: Education and early life

-Born in County Cork, Ireland, Tim O'Reilly moved to San Francisco, California, with his family when he was a baby.
+Born in County Cork, Ireland, Tim O'Reilly moved to San Francisco, California with his family when he was a baby.
 He has three brothers and three sisters.
 As a teenager, encouraged by his older brother Sean, O'Reilly became a follower of George Simon, a writer and adherent of the general semantics program.
 Through Simon, O'Reilly became acquainted with the work of Alfred Korzybski, which he has cited as a formative experience.

 In 1973, O'Reilly enrolled at Harvard College to study classics and graduated cum laude with a Bachelor of Arts degree in 1975.
 During O'Reilly's first year at Harvard, George Simon died in an accident.

 Career

 After graduating, O'Reilly completed an edition of Simon's Notebooks, 1965–1973.
 He also wrote a well-received book on the science fiction writer Frank Herbert and edited a collection of Herbert's essays and interviews.
 O'Reilly got started as a technical writer in 1977.
 He started publishing computer manuals in 1983, setting up his business in a converted barn in Newton, Massachusetts, where about a dozen employees worked in a single open room.
 In 1989, O'Reilly moved his company to Sebastopol, California, and published the Whole Internet User's Guide and Catalog, which was a best-seller in 1992.
 O'Reilly's business, then known as O'Reilly & Associates, steadily grew through the 1990s, during which period it expanded from paper printed materials to web publishing.
 In 1993, the company's catalogue became an early web portal, the Global Network Navigator, which in 1995 was sold to America Online.

-The company suffered in the dotcom crash of 2000.
-As book sales decreased, O'Reilly had to lay off about seventy people, about a quarter of the staff, but thereafter rebuilt the company around ebook publishing and event production.
-In 2011 O'Reilly handed over the reins of O'Reilly Media to the company's CFO, Laura Baldwin, but retained the title of CEO in recognition for the indispensable role he had in building the O'Reilly Media company and brand.
+The company suffered in the dot-com crash of 2000.
+As book sales decreased, O'Reilly laid off about seventy people, approximately a quarter of staff, but thereafter rebuilt the company around ebook publishing and event production.
+In 2011, Tim O'Reilly gave control of O'Reilly Media to the company's CFO, Laura Baldwin, but kept his longtime title of CEO.

-O'Reilly serves on the board of directors of three companies: Safari Books Online, Maker Media, and PeerJ.
-He served on the board of Macromedia until its 2005 merger with Adobe Systems, and on the board of MySQL AB until its sale to Sun Microsystems.
-He also serves on the board of directors for Code for America.
+As a venture capitalist, O'Reilly has invested in companies such as Fastly, Blogger, Delicious, Foursquare, Bitly, and Chumby.
+O'Reilly serves on the board of directors of Safari Books Online, Maker Media, PeerJ, and the nonprofit organization Code for America.
+He was a board member of Macromedia until its 2005 merger with Adobe Systems, and of MySQL AB until its sale to Sun Microsystems.
 In February 2012, he joined the UC Berkeley School of Information Advisory Board.
-As a venture capitalist, O'Reilly has invested in companies such as Fastly, Blogger, Delicious, Foursquare, Bitly, and Chumby.

-In 2017, O'Reilly's book WTF?
-What's the Future and Why It's Up to Us was published, in which he discusses the consequences of technology and its potential to enhance the human experience.
+In 2017, O'Reilly published the book WTF?
+What's the Future and Why It's Up to Us about technology's potential to enhance the human experience.